github/docs/content/actions/publishing-packages/publishing-java-packages-with-gradle.md

 ## Publishing packages to {% data variables.product.prodname_registry %}

-Each time you create a new release, you can trigger a workflow to publish your package. / in the example below runs when the `release` event triggers with type `created`.
+Each time you create a new release, you can trigger a workflow to publish your package.
+The workflow in the example below runs when the `release` event triggers with type `created`.
 The workflow publishes the package to {% data variables.product.prodname_registry %} if CI tests pass.
 For more information on the `release` event, see "[Events that trigger workflows](/actions/reference/events-that-trigger-workflows#release)."

 You can define a new Maven repository in the publishing block of your _build.gradle_ that points to {% data variables.product.prodname_registry %}.
 In that repository configuration, you can also take advantage of environment variables set in your CI workflow run.
 You can use the `GITHUB_ACTOR` environment variable as a username, and you can set the `GITHUB_TOKEN` environment variable with your `GITHUB_TOKEN` secret.